-The above-described proposed changes to NSCC's margin methodology (i.e., the addition of the MRD, Coverage Component, and Intraday Backtesting Charge), along with the proposed reduction of NSCC's intraday mark-tomargin threshold, also would promote safety and soundness at NSCC because they would improve NSCC's ability to collect margin.
-Likewise, the proposed loss allocation provision for off-themarket transactions would promote safety and soundness at NSCC by helping to protect NSCC from losses due to transactions of a defaulted Member that were made at prices significantly different from the prevailing market price at the time of the trade.
-Collectively, these proposed changes would enable NSCC to manage better the additional risk that would result from the proposed accelerated guaranty.
+margin threshold, also would promote prompt and accurate clearance and settlement at NSCC because they would improve NSCC's ability to collect margin.
+Likewise, the proposed loss allocation provision for off-the-market transactions would promote prompt and accurate clearance and settlement at NSCC by helping to protect NSCC from losses due to transactions of a defaulted Member that were made at prices significantly different from the prevailing market price at the time of the trade.
+Collectively, these proposed changes would enable NSCC to manage better the additional risk that would result from the proposed accelerated guaranty, ensuring that NSCC could continue prompt clearance and settlement in a stress environment.